burntcookie90/librofm-downloader/README.md

 Endpoints:
 - GET: `/` opens a basic web interface showing the current config and a button to trigger an update
-- GET: `/update` allows you to manually force a refresh (ie: when you just purchased a book). pass `?overwrite=true` to force download your library.
+- GET: `/update` allows you to manually force a refresh (ie: when you just purchased a book).
+Pass `?overwrite=true` to force download your library.

 ----